AdwaiyP/AdwaiyP/README.md

 ## 🧠 About Me

-## 🧠 About Me

 I’m **Adwaiy Pillai**, a **B.Tech Artificial Intelligence & Data Science** engineering student based in **Pune, India**, passionate about building intelligent systems that solve real-world problems.

 I have hands-on experience in **machine learning, deep learning, and computer vision**, with a strong focus on **Python**, **PyTorch**, **TensorFlow**, and **YOLO**.
 I enjoy working on projects end-to-end — from data preprocessing and model training to evaluation and deployment.

-I previously interned at **MagnaKraft Automation Systems**, where I worked on **object detection using YOLO** and gained exposure to **GPU-accelerated workflows with NVIDIA hardware**.
 I also served as the **Head of Artificial Intelligence at CodersClub**, mentoring juniors and leading student-driven AI projects.

 My interests include **reinforcement learning, large language models, and applied AI**, and I actively build projects such as AI agents, chatbots, and full-stack applications to sharpen my skills.
 I’m always eager to learn, experiment, and contribute to impactful AI solutions.